 The employee must complete, sign and date Section 1 of the I-9 form on or before the first day of work for pay after the job has been offered to them.
 After this, the employer has three business days to review original documents as proof of identity and work authorization and to complete, sign and date Section 2.

 Employers may give employees the list of acceptable documents in advance so they can be prepared on their first day to complete the form.
 They can also complete the form in advance for the employees starting work, as long as the job position has been offered and accepted.

 2. Backdating forms

-It is of utmost importance for every employer to always ensure compliance with three-day verification period.
+It is of utmost importance for every employer to always ensure compliance with a three-day verification period.
 Trying to correct an error by backdating or changing incomplete or missing I-9 forms will only create further complications.

 Employers that make false statements or attestations to satisfy the employment eligibility verification requirements may be fined, imprisoned for up to five years, or both.
 If an investigation reveals that an individual knowingly committed or participated in acts relating to document fraud, additional fines may be imposed.
 So, even though backdating the form may be tempting at times, employers need to resist this urge and only provide the current date with its attestation.

 3. Requesting specific documentation as proof of identity and/or work authorization

 The last page of Form I-9 lists out all acceptable types of identification that the employee may bring.
 However, employers may not tell or put pressure on their employees to bring specific documents from the list.